flame-ai-workshop/flame-ai-workshop.github.io/index.md

 # Mission
 <!-- To foster a dynamic forum for exchanging ideas, data, methods, and models related to ML techniques for fluid dynamics, turbulence, and environmental flow - fields crucial to the development of energy, climate, wildfire mitigation and safety systems. -->
-To foster a dynamic forum for exchanging ideas, cutting-edge data, advanced methods, and models related to ML techniques for fluid dynamics, turbulence, and environmental science - fields applications that are crucial to the development of energy, climate resilience, wildfire mitigation and safety systems.
+To foster a dynamic forum for exchanging ideas, cutting-edge data, advanced methods, and models related to ML techniques for fluid dynamics, turbulence, and environmental science - applications crucial to the development of sustainable energy solutions, climate resilience, wildfire mitigation, and safety systems.

 # Agenda
-1. A **20-day-long ML challenge** (involving 1-2 person(s) per team) will be held to tackle temporal modeling in fluid dynamics/turbulence with open-source data.
+1. A **four-week long ML challenge** (involving 1-2 person(s) per team) will be held to tackle ML-challenges in predicting spatio-temporal and dynamical processes in physical sciences, environmental flows, and engineering with open-source data.
 - **Prize**: GPU credits, and leading teams will be invited towards a joint publication.
-2. **Daily talks** on cutting-edge trends will be given by AI/ML experts within Stanford, academic guests, and industry partners from the Greater Silicon Valley ecosystem.
+2. **Invite talks and keynote lectures** on cutting-edge trends will be given by AI/ML experts within Stanford, academic guests, and industry partners from the Greater Silicon Valley ecosystem.
 Topics include:

 ![topics](./assets/img/topics.png)